ShefaliPrajapati/blog/README.md

 ## Installation Steps
 --
-Clone .env.example and replace below details with your database credential
+Clone .env.example to ``.env`` and replace below details with your database credential
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1